truenas/documentation/content/SCALE/SCALETutorials/Network/Interfaces/SettingUpVLAN.md

 4. Select the interface in the **Parent Interface** dropdown list.
 This is typically an Ethernet card connected to a switch port already configured for the VLAN.

-5. Enter the numeric tag for the interface in the **Vlan Tab** field.
+5. Enter the numeric tag for the interface in the **Vlan Tag** field.
 This is typically preconfigured in the switched network.

 6. Select the VLAN [Class of Service](https://tools.ietf.org/html/rfc4761#section-4.2.7)  from the **Priority Code Point** dropdown list.